umairkhancis/tafahhum/project-taleem.md

 ## Core Intent

-Our coherent education philosophy will be disseminated through this plarform in a consistent way.
+Our coherent education philosophy will be disseminated through this platform in a consistent way.

 It is against the get rich quick or blindly following university system which forces you to the short courses to learn market needs.